 At De Ketelfactory Henk Olijve is producing a mural that he will change and expand on every week with new elements.
 He wishes to keep on providing the viewer with new stimuli.
 The work will generate more questions than it answers.
 In his paintings identical characters (both of them being Olijve himself) carry out a specific act in a concentrated manner.
 Although the act does not seem to take place at fixed intervals, it does continue and become cyclical.
 The situation in which the characters find themselves is a central focus.

-‘Encounter 2’ is accompanied by three publications, ‘Karin van Pinxteren’, ‘Henk Olijve’ (in Dutch) and ‘Roland Schimmel’.
+‘Encounter #2, edition 1’ is accompanied by two publications, ‘Karin van Pinxteren’ and ‘Henk Olijve’ (in Dutch).
 From the opening words by Winnie Teschmacher: